davidmorgan/build/codelab/README.md

 [01 First Builder](01/README.md) in which you learn how to run builds and create a builder that reads one file and writes one file.

+[02 Many Files Builder](02/README.md) in which you learn how to write a builder that writes an output for every file in the package; then to make it triggered automatically and only for the files where it's requested.